Northern Territory Government

-The Government of the Northern Territory of Australia, also referred to as the Northern Territory Government, is the Australian territorial democratic administrative authority of the Northern Territory.
+The Northern Territory Government is the executive branch of the Northern Territory.
 The Government of Northern Territory was formed in 1978 with the granting of self-government to the Territory.
 The Northern Territory is a territory of the Commonwealth of Australia, and the Constitution of Australia and Commonwealth law regulates its relationship with the Commonwealth.

 Under the Australian Constitution, the Commonwealth has full legislative power, if it chooses to exercise it, over the Northern Territory, and has devolved self-government to the Territory.
 The Northern Territory legislature does not have the legislative independence of the Australian states but has power in all matters not in conflict with the Constitution and applicable Commonwealth laws, but subject to a Commonwealth veto.

-Since 13 May 2022, the head of government has been Chief Minister Natasha Fyles of the Labor Party, replacing Michael Gunner after his surprise resignation.
-As of 16 May 2022 the Northern Territory's government website is yet to update the official cabinet positions.
+Since 28 August 2024, the head of government is Chief Minister Lia Finocchiaro of the Country Liberal Party, following the election defeat of Eva Lawler as chief minister on 24 August 2024.